ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 ## Data

-To make it easier to integrate new data sources into Hot Chocolate, we have made our `IExecutable` abstraction easier to implement and integrated it more fully into our resolver pipeline.
-This allows for easier integration of IQueryable based data drivers, like Entity Framework Core or Cosmos DB without the need of branching the whole data provider in Hot Chocolate.
+To make it easier to integrate new data sources into Hot Chocolate, we have made our `IExecutable` abstraction simpler to implement and integrated it more fully into our resolver pipeline.
+This allows for easier integration of `IQueryable`-based data drivers, like Entity Framework Core or Cosmos DB, without the need to branch the entire data provider in Hot Chocolate.

-We have integrated the current Cosmos DB driver with the new `HotChocolate.Data.Cosmos` package and adds the new `AsCosmosExecutable` extension method to the `IQueryable` interface.
-This allows you to easily convert your Cosmos DB queryable into an `IExecutable` that can be used within the default Filter, Sorting and Projection middleware.
+We have integrated the current Cosmos DB driver with the new `HotChocolate.Data.Cosmos` package and added the new `AsCosmosExecutable` extension method to the `IQueryable` interface.
+This allows you to easily convert your Cosmos DB queryable into an `IExecutable` that can be used within the default Filter, Sorting, and Projection middleware.

 ```csharp
 [QueryType]